SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap.md

 　　How are the intensity levels of soil erosion presented intuitively on a map when you produce a soil erosion intensity map?
 The best answer is classifying the intensity of soil erosion, such as classify it into 6 ranges (range from: &lt;500; 500-2000; 2000-6000; 6000-10000; 10000-20000; &gt;20000),  and then give a different color for every range, for example, you can set the objects whose values are less than 200 are light red, and the features whose values are within 500-2000 are red, and so on.

-　　Following sketches is about precipitation distribution.
+　　Following sketch is about precipitation distribution.

   ![](img/RangesMap.png)